Nauja/Entropy/Draft.md

 Why ?
 Because we think this is the most common way it's going to be used.
 Let's be clear, this shouldn't be the responsibility of this function to read numbers from a file or to even know what a file is.

-First principle to keep in mind is that it becomes way too complex to document, read, test or maintain a function when it has responsibilities beyond its scope, thus it should be avoided as much as possible by limiting its scope to its added value.
+First principle to keep in mind is that it becomes way too complex to document, read, test or maintain something when it has responsibilities beyond its scope, thus it should be avoided as much as possible by limiting its scope to its added value.

+## No added value

 Now, talking about added value, does our `sum` function even have one ?
 Let's try to document it: